oneadisa/personalSite/README.md

 # personalSite
-This is my mock portfolio site.
+This is my mock portfolio site XD.
+Tell me what you think! :)